The stunning Supermoon lunar eclipse seen this week was a reminder of how magical it is to observe the stars and the moon, and learn about space.

-The Observatory Science Centre in East Sussex is offering daily telescope tours and science shows every day until September 1st.
+The Observatory Science Centre in East Sussex offers daily telescope tours and science shows every day until September 1st.

 Planetariums offer wonderful opportunities for children and adults to learn about space as you lie back under a dome while projections take you through galaxies far, far away.
 There are portable planetariums offering shows all over the UK.
 Find a one near you here.

-The Night Sky app is a beautifully designed app that allows you to hold your device up to the sky and find out what you are looking at.
-Some of the information is fairly advanced, but for identifying which star or planet you are looking at in real-time with a fabulous sound track, I love it.
+The Night Sky app’s design is beautiful.
+It allows you to hold your device up to the sky and find out what you are looking at.
+Some of the information is fairly complex.
+For identifying which star or planet you are looking at in real-time with a fabulous sound track, I love it.
 And even better, it’s just £0.69.

 Pocket Universe is another app that allows you to hold your device up to the sky and understand exactly what you’re looking at.
 You can also take virtual walks on the surface of the Moon and Mars and the app contains quiz games and suggested observation tips with links to Wikipedia for the most current information.
 At £1.99, an awesome app.